Runchen-Xu/QuickPage-Capture/README.md

 ## Usage

+1. Download the project​ and extract the folder
-1. Open a normal web page
+2. Open a normal web page
-2. Click the extension icon
+3. Click the extension icon
-3. Choose **Capture Region**, **Capture Visible Area**, or **Capture Full Page**
+4. Choose **Capture Region**, **Capture Visible Area**, or **Capture Full Page**
-4. Wait for the preview page to open, or let the extension auto-download if that mode is enabled
+5. Wait for the preview page to open, or let the extension auto-download if that mode is enabled
-5. Export the result as `PNG`, `JPEG`, or `PDF`, or copy it as an image
+6. Export the result as `PNG`, `JPEG`, or `PDF`, or copy it as an image

 ## Settings